jotaelesalinas/php-mapreduce/README.md

                 ->run();
 ```

-An example where we also read from a CSV with the full list of orders in our online shop
+Now an example where we also read from a CSV with the order history of an online shop
-and this time we want to know __for each customer__:
+and this time we want to know, _for each customer_:
 - date of the last order
 - number of orders since the beginning
 - amount spent since the beginning